-Prior to and after the observation study, one researcher interviewed each child at a table in the garden, independent of the parent.
+Prior to and after the observation study, one researcher interviewed each child at a table in the garden independent of the parent.
 All children completed all five tasks that provided multiple opportunities to explore what they noticed and understood about pollination.

 The first two tasks used photo sorts in order to elicit what children noticed about plants and pollinators.
-In task one, children sorted eight 4" x 6" photographs, half of which depicted scenes related to pollination (i.e., a butterfly with its proboscis inserted into a flower, a bee on the center of a flower, a bee with pollen on its body flying near a flower, and a bee perched on the stamen of a flower) and half of which did not (i.e., bees on a peach, a butterfly resting on a leaf, a bee on a closed flower bud, and a bee on a leaf but with a flower nearby).
-Children organized the photographs into a pollination pile and were assigned one point for each correct choice.
+In Task 1, children sorted eight 4×6 " photographs, half of which depicted scenes related to pollination (i.e., a butterfly with its proboscis inserted into a flower, a bee on the center of a flower, a bee with pollen on its body flying near a flower, and a bee perched on the stamen of a flower) and half of which did not (i.e., bees on a peach, a butterfly resting on a leaf, a bee on a closed flower bud, and a bee on a leaf but with a flower nearby).
+Children organized the photographs into a pollination pile and a nonpollination pile and were assigned 1 point for each correct choice.

-In task two, children compared two 4" x 6" photographs that appeared to be the same image of a bee flying near the pistil of a flower.
+In Task 2, children compared two 4×6 " photographs that appeared to be the same image of a bee flying near the pistil of a flower.
 However, one image included the flower with its stamen intact, whereas the other image had been modified to remove the stamen's anthers.
-Children were asked whether a bee could pollinate these flowers and were assigned one point for each correct response.
+Children were asked whether a bee could pollinate these flowers and were assigned 1 point for each correct response.

-To determine whether children could distinguish observation from inference, task three involved asking children to observe a living flower and to respond to five yes/no questions that began with, "Can you tell just by looking at this flower if it (fill in blank such as "has pollen").
-Some aspects were observable (presence of pollen, specific floral color) and some inferable (presence of nectar, making its own food, and the flower's origin).
-Children were assigned one point for each correct response.
-In task four, children observed the same living flower and were asked to indicate how a bee would look for something to eat in this flower.
-Children's responses were scored one point for each reference to specific features and form/function relationships.
+To determine whether children could distinguish observation from inference, Task 3 involved asking children to observe a living flower and to respond to five yes/no questions that began with "Can you tell just by looking at this flower if it [fill in blank-such as "has pollen"]?"
+Some aspects were observable (presence of pollen, specific floral color) and some were inferable (presence of nectar, making its own food, and flower's origin).
+Children were assigned 1 point for each correct response.

+In Task 4, children observed the same living flower and were asked to indicate how a bee would look for something to eat in this flower.
+Children's responses were scored 1 point for each reference to specific features and form/function relationships.

 To investigate children's understanding of pollination as a biological process, the final task involved children using the flower model and pollinator puppets to explain something about bees visiting flowers.
-Children received one point for each relevant feature, function, and relationship that they identified.
+Children received 1 point for each relevant feature, function, and relationship that they identified.

 All children wore a wireless microphone and were videotaped during the interview.
-Video data focused on children's activities and on the features of objects that children gestured towards or appeared to be looking at during each task.
-On average, the pre and post interviews lasted a total of 12 minutes, 38 seconds and ranged from approximately 7 minutes to 18 minutes.
+Video data focused on children's activities and on the features of objects that children gestured toward or appeared to be looking at during each task.
+On average, the pre- and postinterviews lasted a total of 12 min, 38 s, and ranged from approximately 7 min to 18 min.